microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 > Note: Building iOS applications requires a mac.

-1. Open the `SpectatorView.iOS` Unity scene.
+1. Open the `SpectatorView.ARFoundation.Spectator` Unity scene.
 2. Press the 'iOS' button on the `Platform Switcher` attached to `Spectator View` in the Unity inspector (This should configure the correct build settings and app capabilities).
 3. Export the iOS project to a XCode solution.
-Include the SpectatorView.iOS scene as the first scene in your Unity Build Settings.
+Include the SpectatorView.ARFoundation.Spectator scene as the first scene in your Unity Build Settings.
 Add your project's main scene as th esecond scene in your Unity Build Settings.
 (If the scenes are missing from your Unity Build Settings, open the scene in the Unity editor and press 'Add Open Scenes' in the Unity Build Settings).
 4. Configure the [signing certificate](https://developer.apple.com/support/code-signing/) for your Unity generated project in XCode to reflect your developer account.
 5. Build and deploy the application through XCode to your desired device (See the below steps if using ASA).